keithliam/bayung-angeles-website-v2/README.md

 **Báyung Ángeles** is a community advocating social change through responsible, effective, and transparent public governance.

+##### This project was migrated from [keithliam/bayung-angeles-website](https://github.com/keithliam/bayung-angeles-website) that used JavaScript and SCSS.

 ### 🌐 Hosting

 The `production` branch is hooked up to [Gastby Cloud](https://www.gatsbyjs.com/products/cloud/) for automatic deployments.
 Builds are also generated for pull requests that target the `production` branch.